mindy6680/mindy6680/README.md

-# Hi there 👋, This is Mindy Wallen!
+# Hi there 👋, I'm Mindy!

 <br />